natdarke/base-config/README.md

         npm link [package-name]
         ```
-        > This allows you to work on the package code during development and see the changes you make reflected in the service.
+        > This allows you to work on the 'dependency package' code during development and see the changes you make reflected in the service.

     5. Work on `~/[your dev directory name]/[app-name]/package/[package-name]/` with git as per normal

-    6. Bump the package version, according to [Semantic Versioning](#semantic-versioning) principles, and git commit the change
+    6. Bump the 'dependency package' version, according to [Semantic Versioning](#semantic-versioning) principles, and git commit the change

         e.g. change
         ```